 Albatros Diving is located on the Balearic island of Mallorca.
 This center focuses the monitoring the temperate waters of the Mediterranean Sea, with unique speciality courses analyzing seagrass density and coverages and population dynamics of the critically endangered noble pen shell mussel.

 Location: Oahu, Hawai’i, USA

 The Ocean Alliance Project is a marine conservation training center in Hawai’i, USA.
 The center, run by Dylan Brown, is focused on reef monitoring and resilience-based coral restoration.
-They offer 1 day to 6-week courses, and you can even get university credits by participating in their internship program.
-This is a great program for anybody looking to develop a career in the field of coral reef science and conservation.
+They offer 1 day to 6-week courses, and you can get university credits by participating in their internship program.
+This is a great program for anybody looking to develop a career in coral reef science and conservation.

 Stay Tuned, as this year, we also expect to be opening up new centers in Indonesia, the UK and Egypt